 Although it has recently become a “new” phenomenon, tongue scraping is actually an ancient practice that has been used in Ayurveda for thousands of years.

-Health Benefits of Tongue Scraping:
+Health Benefits of Tongue Scraping

-- Sparking the digestion
+- Sparks the digestion

-- Enhancing the taste buds
+- Enhances the taste buds

-- Removing bad breath (halitosis)
+- Removes bad breath (halitosis)

 Will using a toothbrush provide the same benefits?

-The simple answer is NO. An Ayurvedic tongue scraper is typically made out of stainless steel, copper, silver or gold.
+The simple answer is NO. An Ayurvedic tongue scraper is typically made out of stainless steel, copper, silver, or gold.
 These hard materials, along with the specific shape of the scraper, is designed to literally scrape off gunk from a soft surface.
 Alternatively, the toothbrush is soft and made to scrape off gunk from a hard surface.
 Therefore there is truly no comparison between the two, and even the recent clinical trials agree.